 In the Cars Land area of California Adventure, “refueling” takes on new meaning at the Cozy Cone Motel, a snack stand with five different cone-based treat options, from the chili-filled Chili Cone Queso to the flavored-popcorn Pop Cones.
 Reviewers have especially loved the stand’s Chicken Verde Cone and the Red’s Apple Freeze, a slushy made with apple juice, passion fruit, toasted marshmallow syrup, and mango foam.

 While Cars Land grabs much of the spotlight in Disney California Adventure Park, there are plenty of other amazing attractions in this part of the resort.
-A ride that ranks as one of the resort’s biggest crowd pleasers is Soarin’ Over California in Grizzly Peak Airfield.
-Strap yourself into simulated hang gliders to swoop through the air and get bird’s-eye views of ships sailing under the Golden Gate Bridge, waterfalls tumbling at Yosemite National Park, golfers taking swings at PGA West near Palm Springs, and other California classics.
-You even get a spritz of orange scent as you “fly” over deep green orange groves.
+A ride that ranks as one of the resort’s biggest crowd pleasers is Soarin’ Round the World in Grizzly Peak Airfield.
+Strap yourself into simulated hang gliders to swoop through the air and get bird’s-eye views of iconic locations around the globe, such as the Great Pyramids of Egypt, Sydney Harbour, and two places that inspired features in the Magic Kingdom: the Matterhorn in the Swiss Alps and the “Sleeping Beauty” castle in Bavaria.

 For classic rides, head to Pixar Pier, which opened in summer 2018 (formerly known as Paradise Pier) and features the Incredicoaster, midway games and a Ferris wheel—all featuring characters from Pixar movies such as The Incredibles, Inside Out, and the Toy Story series.
 The movie-character theme extends to food, too, from the Señor Buzz Churros and Hangry Dogs to the sit-down Lamplight Lounge, filled with Pixar sketches and memorabilia.
 Through summer 2018, all of Disneyland Resort is getting into the spirit with Pixar Fest, which features an array of Pixar-inspired entertainment—like the Pixar-character-fueled Paint the Night parade in California Adventure, the Pixar Play Parade in Disneyland Park, and the new nightly fireworks show, Together Forever—A Pixar Nighttime Spectacular, over Disneyland.
 Also don’t miss, at California Adventure’s Hollywood Land, the Pixar Shorts Film Festival, showcasing the acclaimed short films that precede Pixar’s movies.

-Open-air cafes, street musicians, sparkling boutiques, and soaring temples to everything Disney—this tempting pedestrian zone aims to be as must-see as the resort.
-If you’re hungry when you get here, you won’t be for long: find creative and delicious dishes at born-in-California favourites like La Brea Bakery Café (the outdoor seating under leafy trees is particularly nice).
+Open-air cafés, street musicians, sparkling boutiques, and soaring temples to everything Disney—this tempting pedestrian zone in Anaheim is as must-see as the resort's two theme parks.
+If you’re hungry when you get here, you won’t be for long: find creative and delicious dishes at born-in-California favorites like La Brea Bakery Café (the outdoor seating under leafy trees is particularly nice).
 Feel like you’re relaxing on an Italian piazza at Naples Ristorante e Pizzeria.
-Or bump it up a notch with contemporary Mediterranean cuisine at Catal, created by Los Angeles area chef-restaurateur Joachim Splichal.
+Or bump it up a notch with contemporary Mediterranean cuisine at Catal, created by Los Angeles-area chef-restaurateur Joachim Splichal.

 Insider tip: You don’t have to have a ticket to Disneyland to visit Downtown Disney (admission is free).
-Plus parking is free for up to five hours with validation from participating locations.
+Plus no need to stress out over parking—it’s free for up to five hours with validation from participating locations.

 Disneyland Resort is undeniably magical—and that’s part of its charm.
 But understanding how the magic is made can be entertaining too.
 You can get sneak peeks and learn some fun anecdotes on the resort’s cool tours.